matan-h/Awesome-lang/readme.md

 ## Comments
 `# comment`

-A comment can only start at a new line. (no spaces allowed before,` #` is actually a codeblock,see later)
+A comment can only start at a new line. (no spaces allowed before,` #` is actually a codeblock, see later)

 ## Multiline comments:
 to multiline comment the next 4 lines: